genet1212/genet1212/README.md

-# Hi there, I'm Genet! 👋
+#                         Hi there 👋 , I'm Genet!

 Welcome to my GitHub profile!
 I'm a passionate developer who loves to explore new technologies and solve interesting problems.
 Here's a little bit about me: